 When justified for a cell-based preparation with a short shelf life, you may be able to release product based on a “negative-to-date” result, which is an intermediate reading of the sterility test.
 IN this case, the chapter states that results from additional microbiological in-process control testing may also be needed.

-USP <1071>, Rapid Sterility Testing of Short-Life Products: A Risk-Based Approach, was published as an in-process revision in the Sep-Oct 2018 Pharmacopeial Forum.
-The proposed chapter provides guidance when the compendial sterility test is unsuitable for product release for products with a very short shelf life, such as compounded sterile preparations (CSPs), positron emission tomographic (PET) products, and gene and cell therapies.
+USP <1071>, Rapid Microbial Tests for Release of Sterile Short-Life Products: A Risk-Based Approach, became effective in December 2019.
+The chapter provides guidance when the compendial sterility test is unsuitable for product release due to short shelf life or immediate need, such as compounded sterile preparations (CSPs), positron emission tomographic (PET) products, and gene and cell therapies.

 Rapid sterility tests (RSTs) should be risk-based and stakeholders should select their preferred technology considering time to result, specificity, limit of detection (LOD), sample size, and product attributes.
 The chapter refers to the 1% sampling plan in Ph.
 Eur.
 2.6.27 and provides some examples.
 The chapter also recommends that rapid sterility tests or other rapid microbiological methods may be used as in-process controls prior to the final product release sterility test to provide early detection of gross contamination or probability that a product may fail sterility.